LibeerDev/OpenL9/README.md

 3. (experimental) provide feedback in an LLM way like ChatGPT based on context.

 TODO:
-Study to use Riot API
+1. Study how to use Riot API
+2. Research what NN model to use